HereLiesAz/BarCodEncrypt/README.md

 I got the idea for this app in a dream where Dwayne "The Rock" Johnson pulled out a set of keys in the middle of our conversation and scanned the barcode on a coupon club key fob.
 "What was that?"
 I asked.
-"This is my password," The Rock said.
+"Oh," The Rock showed me the fob.
+"This is my password."

 Barcodencrypt is a functional Android application for sending and receiving encrypted messages.
 The gimmick, the central conceit, is that the decryption key is a physical barcode.
 You scan it, you see the message.
 If you don't have the barcode, the message remains gibberish.
 It's security through deliberate inconvenience.